nodejs/node/GOVERNANCE.md

 ## Technical Steering Committee

-A subgroup of the Collaborators form the Technical Steering Committee (TSC), who admits and oversees all top-level Projects in the Node.js Foundation, and has final authority over this project, including:
+A subset of the Collaborators form the Technical Steering Committee (TSC).
+The TSC has final authority over this project, including:

 * Technical direction
 * Project governance and process (including this policy)